CA-APM/ca-apm-fieldpack-epa-netcheck/README.md

 # Description

-This is an EPAgent plug-in that monitors server and port ping and socket connections.
+An EPAgent plug-in that monitors server and port ping and socket connections.

 The datafile.txt file is list of servers and ports to be tested (includes sample format in the header).